phillmv/okayfail.com-old/_posts/2011-08-12-rvm-not-invented-here.md

 &lt;&lt;ENDQUOTE

 Hah!
 Are you fucking kidding me?
 One of the biggest wins behind RVM is never having to *care* about how I compile my ruby interpreter.
 I don't know about you but I **hate** chasing down the appropriate versions of readline and openssl and what have you.
-It Just Works, Goddamnith&trade;.
+It Just Works, Goddamnit&trade;.

 In my relatively short career, I've come to the realization that one of the most important luxuries in life is the ability to **not care** and in this regard RVM was a huge step forward for humanity.